 Charlotte Preparatory School parents and teachers will honor the class of 2017 at a graduation ceremony on Wednesday, June 7.
 They will also welcome back a special guest.
-Michelle Charles, an alumna of the school’s class of 2013 who will herself graduate from Charlotte Latin School on May 26, will give the commencement address.
+Michelle Charles, an alumna of the school’s class of 2013 who herself graduated from Charlotte Latin School on May 26, will give the commencement address.

 This fall, Michelle will attend Villanova University as the recipient of the Presidential Scholarship, a merit-based full tuition award for students who are “transformational leaders both on and off campus” and have “demonstrated a love of learning and a commitment to enhancing both their local and broader civic communities.”